gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Not without you!"
 But as she reached for his sleeve Mouse bumped into her leg.
+"Not now," she said without looking down.

+It bumped into her leg again.
+"I said—uh oh."

+"you should not be here"
+rolled across Mouse's screen.
+The letters were a different style than they had been, and red instead of white.
-She had a moment to feel it press against her calf before a shock ran all the way up her spine.
+She had a moment to feel it press against her calf once again before a shock ran all the way up her spine.
 The last thing she thought before she collapsed on the floor was, *When did Papa get gray fur?*